B4ZZ3/HTML-BoilerPlate/README.md

-# HTML-BoilerPlate
-A HTML Template for Front-End Porjects
+# Boilerplate for Front-End Projects

+## Setup

+You need to use an Extension to generate the SCSS into CSS.
+For this I recommend the Extension "Easy Compile" from Jack Conway.